 Will we ever get sick of pizza recipes?
 Doubtful.
 There are just too many great combos and todays screams summer!
 Charred Tomato Pesto Pizza.
-It’s half flatbread / half pizza and it’s easy!
+It's half flatbread / half pizza, loaded with basil vinaigrette, and it's easy!

 I learned the hard way that burrata is better when it's either cold, room temp or just SLIGHTLY warm.
 If you try and use burrata like a mozzarella and melt it in the oven, it just gets watery and sloppy.
 And seeing as how my burrata obsession is in no way, shape or form, going anywhere, I've mastered the art of adding burrata to a pizza.